Post updated on Aug 24, 2020 by Wayne R. Carrabus

 New York’s Estates, Powers & Trusts Law (“EPTL”) section 2-1.6 sometimes called the “Simultaneous Death Law” was modified several years ago in an effort to resolve this type of problem.
 It provides that in the event that the order of demise is relevant in the disposal of property, and no clear and convincing evidence that one individual survived the other by at least 120 hours exists, then that individual is deemed to have predeceased the other.
 Nevertheless, clients should address, this admittedly awful possibility, to insure that their ultimate wishes are carried out.

-Aaron E. Futterman, CPA, Esq. is a partner in the law firm of with offices in Smithtown, NY and clients throughout Suffolk, Nassau, Queens, Brooklyn, Bronx, Richmond, New York, Westchester and Rockland Counties.
-He concentrates his practice to Elder Law, Medicaid Planning, Medicaid Applications, Estate Planning, Probate, Estate Taxes, and Estate Administration.
+Aaron E. Futterman, CPA, Esq. is a partner in the law firm of with offices in Smithtown, Bay Shore and Garden City, New York, and clients throughout Suffolk, Nassau, Queens, Brooklyn, Bronx, Richmond, New York, Westchester and Rockland Counties.
+The law firm concentrates its practice in the areas of Elder Law, Medicaid Planning, Medicaid Applications, Estate Planning, Probate, Estate Taxes, and Estate Administration.